 In the film Frida fronted the A&R-hounded collective The Lazies, where she performed her highly praised single ‘Heroes’, and also had two further new songs feature in the soundtrack.
 Her irresistible music has lit up the small screen too in recent months with the delicate ‘Keep An Eye On Me’ featured in Grey’s Anatomy, while the uplifting ‘You’ premiered with Scream Queens.

-Now newly signed to leading Scandinavian record label Cosmos Music, Frida has continued to develop her passion for orchestral music, pulling influence from composers including Chopin, Hans Zimmer and John Williams, and intertwined this with her new experiences in pop and club culture, citing the likes of Boys Noize and Para One, to develop an immense aural experience.
+Now signed to leading Scandinavian record label Cosmos Music, Frida has continued to develop her passion for orchestral music, pulling influence from composers including Chopin, Hans Zimmer and John Williams, and intertwined this with her new experiences in pop and club culture, citing the likes of Boys Noize and Para One, to develop an immense aural experience.